The River of No Return (1954) - OTT and the Arts

 The River of No Return

-Now, there are a number of great river-running-related films out there.
+Among other things, the offseason means finding other ways to slake our river-need, and one of the best ways to get that fix is through the magical world of film.Now, there are a number of great river-running-related films out there.
 A River Runs Through It (1992) is an obvious--and choice--example.
 Likewise, The River Wild (1994).
 Both are great films (from the river enthusiasts’ perspective, if not the film critics’), and if you haven’t seen them, we’d strongly recommend doing so.

 But while both of these films have and continue to enjoy relative notoriety (at least in the proper circles), there’s one river-related film, in particular, which we think deserves more attention:

-This 1954 classic (starring Marilyn Monroe as Kay and Robert Mitchum as Matt Calder) takes its name from the actual River of No Return, Idaho’s Main Salmon River
+This 1954 classic (starring Marilyn Monroe as Kay and Robert Mitchum as Matt Calder) takes its name from the actual River of No Return, Idaho’s Main Salmon River.

 The plot revolves around Matt Calder, who lives with his son Mark on a backcountry plot along the river, and Kay, a strong and equally tantalizing saloon hall singer.